alphagov/govuk-frontend/docs/coding-standards/js.md

 Avoid using wildcard (`import * as nodeListForEach`) imports.

-Prefer default export over named export.
+Use default export over named export.

 ## Polyfilling

-If you’re new to polyfilling make sure to read https://remysharp.com/2010/10/08/what-is-a-polyfill
+If you’re new to polyfilling, start by reading [this explanation](https://remysharp.com/2010/10/08/what-is-a-polyfill).

-Before GOV.UK Frontend our projects used jQuery for a few main things: DOM interactions, events and data manipulation.
+Before GOV.UK Frontend, our projects used jQuery for: DOM interactions, events and data manipulation.

 We’re taking a step back from jQuery due to its lack of support for the browsers we support, its large file size, lack of security updates and from conversations with the community.

-We’re instead opting to write standard ES5 JavaScript, that we polyfill where necessary.
+We’re now writing standard ES5 JavaScript instead, that we polyfill where necessary.

-This means places where we would use [`$.each`](http://api.jquery.com/jquery.each/) we’re instead using [`.forEach`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) and polyfill the missing gaps.
+This means that in places where we would have previously used [`$.each`](http://api.jquery.com/jquery.each/) we’re using [`.forEach`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) instead and polyfilling the missing gaps.

 We use polyfills provided by the Financial Times' [Polyfill service](https://polyfill.io).

-This approach ensures that multiple polyfills can be sourced from this service with more confidence they’ll work without conflicting with each other.
+This approach ensures that multiple polyfills can be sourced from this service with greater confidence that they’ll work without conflicting with each other.

-The Polyfill service does not do runtime detection in browsers and instead opts to do this on the server via user-agent sniffing, it ships only the code needed for that browser which means newer browsers don’t have to run anything.
-We could investigate lazy-loading in the future, but for now we’re doing a bundled approach based on the lowest common denominator.
+The Polyfill service does not do runtime detection in browsers and instead opts to do this on the server via user-agent sniffing.
+It only ships the code needed for that browser, which means newer browsers don’t have to run anything.
+We may investigate lazy-loading in the future, but for now we’re using a bundled approach based on the lowest common denominator.

 We are vendoring these polyfills to avoid any [single point of failure](https://en.wikipedia.org/wiki/Single_point_of_failure) issues that could arise from relying on a CDN.

-So we detect if polyfills are needed at runtime, which results in all browsers getting the same polyfill bundle.
+By doing this we can detect if polyfills are needed at runtime, which results in all browsers getting the same polyfill bundle.

-We hope that our approach can be automated or moved into a reusable npm package, based on their [npm package](https://github.com/Financial-Times/polyfill-service#library).
+We hope that our approach can be automated or moved into a reusable npm package, based on the Financial Times [npm package](https://github.com/Financial-Times/polyfill-service#library).
 ### Example: Polyfilling ‘addEventListener’ usage

 1. Determine if the feature needs to be polyfilled